lucasscharenbroch/personal-site/content/blog/why-haskell-is-a-great-language.md

 {{% /center-text %}}

 The question is almost certainly a joke: our professor set up [a bot](https://github.com/kpister/538bot) that will generate responses to posts tagged with "gpt": this question is likely a ploy to see what sort of response the LLM will give.
-I find it to be a very compelling question, though, and I was inclined to write a reponse to it, but I wasn't able to come up with a concise and compelling response in after a few minutes.
+I find it to be a very compelling question, though, and I was inclined to write a response to it, but I wasn't able to come up with a concise and compelling response in after a few minutes.
 I've decided to write a response to the question in a blog post in order to give a more complete response and to more clearly understand the reasons I[^i] love writing Haskell.

 [^i]: I've only been programming in Haskell in a few months, but I've written a [fair](/projects/apl-interpreter) [amount](/projects/scheme-to-js) [of](/projects/drum-talk) [Haskell](/blog/functional-refactoring-wordle) in that time.